crazzfeng/sendcloud-docs/docs/Email Marketing/senders.md

 metadata:
   robots: index
 ---
-## What is Senders
+## What is a Sender?

 Your email sender identity establishes who is sending emails to recipients and plays a crucial role in deliverability and brand recognition.
-A well-configured sender identity builds trust with recipients and improves your email performance.
+A well-configured sender identity builds trust with recipients and improves email performance.

 ## Understanding Email Sender Components

 An email sender consists of two essential elements that work together to identify the source of your messages:

 **From Name**
 The human-readable display name that recipients see in their inbox.
 This can be:

 * A person's name (e.g., "Sarah Johnson")
 * A company name (e.g., "Aurora SendCloud")
 * A department or role (e.g., "Customer Support" or "Marketing Team")

 **From Address**
 The technical email address used to send the message, such as `support@yourcompany.com`.
 This address must be valid and properly authenticated to ensure deliverability.

 ### How They Work Together